Lim Goh Tong

-Lim Goh Tong (林梧桐 (Lín Wútóng, Lîm Ngô͘-tông); 28 February 1918 – 23 October 2007) was a prominent wealthy Malaysian Chinese businessman & entrepreneur.
+Lim Goh Tong (林梧桐 (Lín Wútóng, Lîm Ngô͘-tông); 28 February 1918 – 23 October 2007) was a prominent wealthy Malaysian Chinese businessman and entrepreneur.
 He was the founder of Genting Highlands and renowned for transforming the resort from an unexplored hilltop into one of the world's most successful casino resorts.
-According to Forbes, he was once the third richest man in Malaysia with a net worth of US$4.3 billion.
+According to Forbes, he was once the third richest man in Malaysia, with a net worth of US$4.3 billion.

 Early life

 Born in 1918 in Anxi, a mountainous county in southeastern Fujian province, China, Lim Goh Tong was the fifth child in his family.
 He had an elder brother (Jing Ya), three elder sisters (Lim Zhuang, Lim Bau and Lim See), a younger sister (Lim Mei) and a younger brother (Jing Kun).
 Lim was born into a rustic environment in a village.
 During that time, China was in a period of turmoil and unrest after the 1911 revolution, but life was relatively sheltered for Lim in the village.
 He grew up peacefully and had the opportunity of studying in school.
 However, disaster struck and his father died when he was 16.
 Lim was forced to leave school and he and his elder brother had to take over the heavy burden of feeding his family.

 As China's situation was becoming worse, Lim Goh Tong decided to take the plunge in venturing out to Malaysia (known as Malaya at that time) following in his cousin, Lim Kheng Chong's footsteps.
 He left China through Xiamen in early February 1937 at the age of 19.
 He worked for his uncle as a carpenter in the first two years, learning the Malay language in the meantime.
 After gaining experience, he went on to become a building sub-contractor and completed his first job of building a two-storey school.
 He returned to Anxi in 1940, but went back to Malaya the next year amidst a deteriorating war environment.